 - Full 100% leather construction with a stabilizing nylon midsole

-- Uniquely designed outsole allows for better traction on highland terrain
+- Uniquely designed outsole allows for better traction and solid grip on highland terrain

-- The lightweight body allows for easier mobility on the hunt
+- As one of the lightest boots, it allows for easier mobility on the hunt

 Constructed from a single vamp of 2.8mm top grain leather and measuring 12 inches, this high-top boot from Kenetrek offers superior protection from the elements while hunting.
-And because it comes equipped with 400 grams of insulation, this is the ideal choice for those who are looking for upland hunting boots to wear in the fall season.
+And because it comes equipped with 400 grams of insulation, this is the best upland boots for those who are looking for hunting boots to wear in the fall season.

-Now for the insulation, which is undoubtedly one of the most lucrative aspects of this boot.
-The 400gm of Thinsulate insulation ensures that your feet will stay warm in cold weather, allowing you a comfortable hunt.
-Furthermore, these boots are outfitted with a dependable Windtex membrane, which does a laudable job of keeping out water and moisture while keeping your feet dry.
+Now for the insulation, which is undoubtedly one of the most lucrative aspects of these upland boots.
+The 400gm of Thinsulate insulation ensures that your feet will stay warm in cold weather, making it ideal for winter hunting.
+Furthermore, these high-quality boots are outfitted with a dependable Windtex membrane with moisture-wicking technology, which does a laudable job of keeping out water and moisture while keeping your feet dry while you chase birds.

 Judging from its rugged body and also keeping in mind all the great features we’ve discussed above, it might be difficult to imagine how lightweight these boots are.
 Yet they are!
 Weighing only 7 pounds, this is one of the most lightweight pair of high-top upland hunting boots you will find.
-Yes, it’s an expensive pair, but it will last you for many, many years to come.
+Yes, it’s an expensive pair, but it will last you for many, many years to come for upland hunters.

 5. Rocky Ranger Waterproof Outdoor Boot

 - Sturdy leather and synthetic construction offers optimum protection